 - 3 15-ounce cans great northern beans (drained and rinsed)

 - 1 cup light beer

 - 1 cup shredded Monterey Jack cheese

-Heat the oil in a large saucepan over medium-low heat.
-Add the onion, and cook until tender.
+- Heat the oil in a large saucepan over medium-high heat.
+Add the onion, and cook until softened, 4-5 minutes.

-Mix in the garlic, jalapeno, green chile peppers, cumin, oregano and cayenne.
-Continue to cook and stir the mixture until tender, about 3 minutes.
+- Mix in the garlic, jalapenos, chiles, cumin, oregano and cayenne.
+Continue to cook for 2-3 minutes.

-Add the beer and chicken broth, chicken and beans.
-Simmer, uncovered, 15 minutes, stirring occasionally.
+- Add the chicken, beans, broth and beer.
+Bring to a boil and simmer, uncovered, 15 minutes, stirring occasionally.

-Remove the mixture from heat.
-Slowly stir in the cheese until melted.
+- Remove the mixture from heat.
+Stir in the cheese until melted.

 - Serve topped with chopped cilantro, sour cream and avocado.